If you meander around the CABLE CAR BARN on Washington and Mason you’ll see a gravestone that looks like this:

 UPDATE The doggy poem has found a home!
 A Witnessed Account will be published in sPARKLE & bLINK 103 the literary magazine of

-Check back soon for a live link to the show.
-Meanwhile... here's a glossary of the Victorian slang used in A Witnessed Account
+Finally, speaking of words... here's a glossary of the Victorian slang used in A Witnessed Account of Detestable Malfeasance

 Dimber Damber – adroit, active, smart Rorty bloke - vigorous, strong S’elp Me Bob - so help me, babe in reference to baby Jesus Shunt - railroad reference - shunting carriages and engines Jammiest bits of jam - absolutely perfect young females Popsy wopsy – a smiling doll-like, attractive girl Natty Narking - tavern term - great fun Darbey - a haul, robbery Scuttler – young street rough Skilamalink - secret, shady, doubtful Gibby - spoon Navy reference Cast an optic - look Blind Hoockey - a leap in the dark - take a risk - based on card game Row-de-dow – riot Whooperups – inferior, noisy singers Shake your flannin - going to fight Tin hat – drunk Appy Dosser - homeless creature.
 Snaggle-tooth - woman of lower order